anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 optional.
 This way it is ensured that the parser can distinguish each question by looking up the name first (TBD note: this is especially relevant once the name is split up in components).

-The remainder of the query is either empty or MUST consist of up to two arrays.
+The remainder of the query is either empty or MUST consist of up to three extra arrays.

-The first array, if present, encodes the authority section of the query as an array of DNS resource records (see {{sec:rr}})
+If only one additional array is in the query, it encodes the additional section of the query as an array of DNS resource records (see {{sec:rr}}).
+If only two additional arrays are in the query, they encode, in that order, the authority and additional sections of the query each as an array of DNS resource records (see {{sec:rr}}).
-The second array, if present, encodes the additional section of the query as an array of DNS resource records (see {{sec:rr}})
+If three additional arrays are in the query, they encode, in that order, the answer section, the authority, and additional sections of the query each as an array of DNS resource records (see {{sec:rr}}).

+As such, the highest precedence in elision is given to the answer section, as it only occurs with mDNS to signify Known Answers {{?RFC6762}}.
+The lowest precedence is given to the additional section, as it may contain EDNS OPT Pseudo-RRs, which are common in queries (see {{sec:edns}}).

 The representation of a DNS query is defined in {{fig:dns-query}}.